piyush1way/YouTube-Video-Q-A-Chatbot/README.md

 ---

+## 🚀 Future Enhancements

+-   **Playlist and Channel Support:**
+    Allow users to input a YouTube playlist or channel URL to create a chatbot that can answer questions across multiple videos, providing a much broader knowledge base.

+-   **Persistent Vector Storage:**
+    Integrate a persistent vector database like **ChromaDB** or **Pinecone**.
+This would allow the application to save processed video embeddings, so users don't have to re-process the same video every time they launch the app.

+-   **Source Linking with Timestamps:**
+    Enhance the answers by providing direct links to the specific timestamps in the YouTube video where the information was found.
+This would allow users to instantly verify the source of the answer.

+-   **Conversational Memory:**
+    Implement a chat history so the chatbot can remember the context of the current conversation, allowing users to ask follow-up questions like "Can you elaborate on that last point?".

+-   **Support for Other LLMs:**
+    Add a configuration option to switch between different language models, including open-source alternatives like models from Hugging Face, giving users more flexibility and control.

+-   **Enhanced UI:**
+    Improve the Streamlit UI to include features like a history of processed videos, the ability to manage and delete stored video indexes, and a clearer display of the retrieved source chunks.

 ## 🪪 License

 This project is licensed under the MIT License.
 Feel free to modify and use it for your own purposes.